kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

     ```
     - "--metrics-bind-addr=127.0.0.1:8080"
     ```
-    - Verify that fetaure flags required by your container are properly set (as it was in `/config/webhook/manager_webhook_patch.yaml`).
+    - Verify that feature flags required by your container are properly set (as it was in `/config/webhook/manager_webhook_patch.yaml`).
 1. Edit the `/config/manager/manager_auth_proxy_patch.yaml` file:
     - Remove the patch for the container with name `manager`